ginatrapani/isosceles/README.md

-# Isosceles, starter kit for PHP5 webapps
+# Isosceles: Starter kit for PHP5 webapps

 Isosceles is an object-oriented, PHP5 web application starter kit based on [ThinkUp](http://thinkupapp.com/)'s underpinnings.
 Isosceles provides a simple MVC framework, database agnosticism, caching, dynamic class loading, single-file configuration, and common actions like user registration, login, and logging.

-Isosceles' name inspired by the architecture of New York City's [One World Trade Center](http://en.wikipedia.org/wiki/One_World_Trade_Center).
+Isosceles' name was inspired by the architecture of New York City's [One World Trade Center](http://en.wikipedia.org/wiki/One_World_Trade_Center).

 ## Features